Skip to main content

 ARPA funding allocated: $39.4 million

-In partnership with OU Health, the University Hospitals Authority and Trust (UHAT) broke ground on the new children’s behavioral health center on the downtown OU Health Campus on Nov.
+In partnership with OU Health, the University Hospitals Authority and Trust (UHAT) broke ground on the new children’s behavioral health center at the downtown OU Health Campus on Nov.
 1, 2023.
-With an estimated cost of $140.6 million, this facility is a critical step toward addressing the urgent mental health needs of Oklahoma’s children.
+At a total estimated cost of $140.6 million, this facility is a critical step toward addressing the urgent mental health needs of Oklahoma’s children.

 View building progress in real time with these livestream construction videos, courtesy of UHAT: